Wait and Then Move

 Just like in Acts 1 and 2, God’s Spirit is at work in 2021 and 2022.
 The Spirit’s desire is to empower a movement.

-When we gather in Orlando for the Exponential 2022 Global Conference, we will unpack what it means to lead in a time when moving with the Spirit is more critical than ever.
+When we gather this fall for five Exponential Regional conferences, we will unpack what it means to lead in a time when moving with the Spirit is more critical than ever.
 Our speakers will inspire us to have Empowered Hearts and Lives as we create Empowered Cultures in our churches and communities while asking God for Empowered Movement.

 My prayer is that Exponential 2022 will be an empowered moment.
 And in that moment our response will be the same as the apostles in Acts 1.
 That we will wait on the Spirit—and then move with the Spirit.